RustAudio/rust-lv2/units/README.md

 # rust-lv2's wrapper of LV2's unit types.

-This crate binds some of the unit-related URIs from [the `sys`-crate](https://crates.io/crates/lv2-sys) to types and is a part of [`rust-lv2`](https://crates.io/crates/lv2), a safe, fast, and ergonomic framework to create [LV2 plugins](http://lv2plug.in/) for audio processing on any platform, written in Rust.
+This crate binds some of the unit-related URIs from [the `sys`-crate](https://crates.io/crates/lv2-sys) to types and is a part of [`rust-lv2`](https://crates.io/crates/lv2), a safe, fast, and ergonomic framework to create [LV2 plugins](http://lv2plug.in/) for audio processing, written in Rust.

 ## Documentation